Toucaan/toucaan/README.md

 > Please do not make any changes to this repo directly.

-To submit PRs, other contributions, or to discuss "ideas on the topic of intrinsic design," go to the following [repository](https://github.com/Toucaan/toucaan.research) instead.
+To submit PRs, other contributions, or to discuss "ideas on the topic of intrinsic design," head over to the [research repository](https://github.com/Toucaan/toucaan.research) instead.

 For support-related questions, use [Stackoverflow](https://stackoverflow.com/questions/tagged/toucaan).

+## Toco toco

 > **_Remember, if Toucaan, then you-can-too!_** 🥳.